maudhaugland/blogbldr/README.md

 ## The Settings

-The settings available are self explanatory, so it would be wise to try these things and see what changes are made. be aware that it does take up to 10 minutes for changes to work their way through to the live site.
+The settings available are self explanatory, so it would be wise to try these things and see what changes are made.
+Be aware that it does take up to 10 minutes for changes to work their way through to the live site.